 ACDP provides services to two community-based residential treatment facilities, DART Cherry for male probationers and parolees and Black Mountain for female probationers and parolees.
-Both programs provide effective substance use disorder treatment services to probationers sent by the courts and paroles released from the Division of Prisons and transitioning back into the community.
+Both programs are dedicated to providing effective substance use disorder treatment services to probationers sent by the courts and paroles released from the Division of Prisons and transitioning back into the community.